 Organizations, Associations and Gov't Agencies with pet health content

 ASPCA -- Pet Care --strengths in behavior and poisoning

 National Library of Medicine Medlineplus -- Pet Health

-Ask Your Veterinarian First About Health and Behavior
+Ask Your Veterinarian First!

 The purpose of this guide is to provide the best available animal health information after an appointment with a veterinarian.